5l1v3r1/learning_for_oscp/basics/linux_cmd/Learning_the_shell/A_Guided_Tour.md

 	The man pages are kept here.
 /usr/src
 	Souce code files.
 If you installed the kernel source code package, you will find the entire Linux kernel source code here.
-|/usr/local|/usr/local and its subdirectories are used for the installation f
+|/usr/local|/usr/local and its subdirectories are used for the installation of software and other files for use on the local machine.
+What this really means is that software that is not part of the official distribution (which usually goes in /usr/bin) goes here.

+When you find interesting
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyNTk3Mjg1OF19
+eyJoaXN0b3J5IjpbODQ0MjEyMjJdfQ==
 -->